 Note: Federal loans are not available for this program.

 In the Bridging Divides: In Church, Community, and Country focus area, courses span the disciplines of Bible, theology, missiology, ethics, preaching, and pastoral care.
 Students examine strategies for responding to conflict and division in constructive and imaginative ways.
-Class topics may include:
+Courses include the following, among others:

 Now more than ever, the Church needs leaders who can bridge differences and guide communities toward reconciliation with grace and understanding.
 If you feel called to this work, apply to Pittsburgh Theological Seminary's hybrid Doctor of Ministry in Bridging Divides degree program.